jennifermulroy/12-NLP/README.md

 Sentiment analysis is a process to determine emotional tone within a text, providing insights into attitudes or opinions.
 For this analysis, `SentimentIntensityAnalyzer` was imported from NLTK.Sentiment.Vader library.

 The API key environment variable was read in and used to create a newsapi client that fetched the news articles with `.get_everything()` using key words Bitcoin and Ethereum.
 There were 4321 results returned for Bitcoin and 900 for Ethereum.
-The title and content were extracted from each result, with a limitation of 260 characters tuncated by newsapi for each article.
+The title and content were extracted from each result, with a limitation of 260 characters truncated by newsapi for each article.
 Sentiment scores were generated on the content applying `sentiment = analyzer.polarity_scores(text)` and `analyzer.polarity_scores()`.
 The sentiment scores, titles, and text were saved to DataFrames.

 ![btc_polarity](Images/btc_polarity.png)